 Making a difference

 Thanks to FFIT, four years down the line, I am a lot more mentally and physically sharp than I was before.

 A follow-on study, also funded by the NIHR, set out to find out to investigate the long-term weight, behavioural and psychological outcomes of the FFIT programme.

-The study, which recently published in the NIHR Journals Library, found that participation in FFIT leads to significant sustained weight loss and improvements in diet and physical activity 3.5 years after men start the programme, and that investment in FFIT is likely to be cost-effective as part of obesity management strategy.
+The study, which published in the NIHR Journals Library, found that participation in FFIT leads to significant sustained weight loss and improvements in diet and physical activity 3.5 years after men start the programme, and that investment in FFIT is likely to be cost-effective as part of obesity management strategy.